 The management agreement states that the Management Company is to provide to the Company, subject to the direction and supervision of the Board of Directors of the Company, (i) senior corporate functions (including supervision of the Company's financial, legal, executive recruitment, internal audit and management information systems departments) as well as the services of a Chief Executive Officer, and (ii) services in connection with acquisitions, dispositions and financings by the Company, including identifying and profiling acquisition candidates, negotiating and structuring potential transactions and arranging financing for any such transaction.
-In July 2005, in connection with providing services under the management agreement, the Management Company became a twenty percent (20%) joint owner of an aircraft used by the Company.
+In connection with providing services under the management agreement, the Management Company is a twenty percent (20%) joint owner of an aircraft used by the Company.
 The Management Company receives an annual base fee from the Company equal to one percent of the consolidated net sales of the Company, plus incentive compensation based upon certain factors to be determined by the Compensation and Stock Option Committee of the Board of Directors.
-The Company has paid approximately \$5.4 million, \$5.2 million and \$5.0 million for services rendered by the Management Company for fiscal year 2007, 2006 and 2005 respectively.
+The Company incurred fees of approximately \$5.7 million, \$5.4 million and \$5.2 million for services rendered by the Management Company for fiscal year 2008, 2007 and 2006 respectively.
 No incentive compensation has been incurred or approved under the management agreement since its inception in fiscal year 1992.
+The Company does not have written policies and procedures with respect to related party transactions.
+The Company's practice has been that all transactions between the Company and any related person will be approved by a majority of the members of the Company's Board of Directors and by a majority of the independent directors.